 The evolving COVID-19 pandemic may affect HIV service delivery in Malawi over the next few months.
 The Department for HIV and AIDS is issuing the following recommendations for immediate action and preparedness.
+New and updated content in this latest edition is highlighted.
 Updates will be circulated as new information becomes available.